Julia Adams, Head of College

 Hans taught American history at the University of Auckland in New Zealand before returning to the U.S. in 2007.
 Since then, he has worked as an institutional fundraiser in higher education.
 In addition to his family, his passions include early American history; summers in the Adirondacks; the Frick Museum in New York City; good food, and baseball.

-In addition to their four children and two grandchildren, Hans and Julia have a cat, Nini, and an English Lab puppy, Moby, one of the newest Hoppers.
+In addition to their four children and three grandchildren, Hans and Julia have a tortie cat, Nini, and an English Lab, Moby, one of the youngest Hoppers.